renabracha/Bitcoin-analyzer-prompt-demo/README.md

 # Bitcoin Analyzer

+## Acknowledgment
+This is my very first project through which I have taken the initial step toward transitioning from classical machine learning to large language models.
+I would like to thank the following individuals and organisations that made this project possible.
+* Rahul Bhandari for giving me the a-ha! moment with his Bitcoin-analyzer-with-prompts project (https://github.com/rahul-0000-code/) by showing me how to turn my hazy feeling about the possibility of creating a Python program only with prompt engineering techniques into a practical viability.
+* Groq for providing me free access to their API key and thereby allowing me to gain hands-on experience in making API calls without having to constantly worry about token limits.

+## Abstract
-This is a little demonstration that prompting is enough to build a Web app that analyses real-time historical Bitcoin prices and advises you whether or not to buy, with no need to build an Agent with heavy programming.
+The project showcases how well-crafted prompting is sufficient to build a Web app that analyses real-time historical Bitcoin prices and advises you whether or not to buy, with no need to build an Agent with heavy programming.

+## Challenges
+Finding a free API key was the part that took the longest while working in this project.
 The data on Bitcoin prices is being pulled from Coin Paprika using a free API.
-This extremely limits the volume of data that I am able to obtain.
+While I wished I could receive a 7-day backlog of day, I could only get two figures from the last 24-hour period, which was extremely liming.
 Increasing the volume of data that can be fed into the model will obviously improve the quality of its output.
-Again, this is only a demonstration for the power of prompting.
+The purpose of the project, however, was to serve as a proof of concept demonstrating that prompt engineering can go a long way — and it succeeded.

+# Installation
 To run bitcoin_analyzer.py, do the following:

 ### Step 1.
 Place the files in a folder.